7 Common Facts About Morphine Addiction People Usually Get Wrong

 Morphine Withdrawal Duration and Timeline

-Morphine has a rapid onset, so you may begin to experience withdrawal symptoms within 6-12 hours.
+Morphine has a rapid onset, so you may experience withdrawal symptoms within 6-12 hours.
 There are usually two phases of Morphine withdrawal.

 Phase 1: Mild Withdrawal Symptoms